Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 Tactics Got Her to $92K.
 Architecture Took Her to $134K.

-Built what I call The Clear Edge OS—a five-layer operating system that connects how you think, decide, execute, delegate, and sustain.
+Only when she asked, “What if I’m not missing tactics—what if I’m missing infrastructure?” did she switch from adding to integrating and installing the Clear Edge OS—a five-layer operating system that connects how you think, decide, execute, delegate, and sustain.

 Most business advice is tactical: post more, raise prices, hire faster, automate everything, build a funnel, run ads, launch a course.